Parents and Children

 Manage emotions and stress

-Calm down, breathe check yourself when upset
+Calm down, breathe, and check yourself when upset

 Empathize with others.